2015 City Council Goals

 - Monitor Economic Challenges.
 Continue to evaluate and prioritize services.
 Seek innovative solutions to maintain high quality core services, promote financial transparency and protect Plymouth’s strong financial position and quality of life.

 - Provide Efficient and Effective Services.
-Continue to explore partnerships with neighboring communities, school districts, businesses, watersheds, and other agencies to decrease costs and eliminate duplicate efforts.
+Continue to explore partnerships with neighboring communities, school districts, businesses, watersheds, and other agencies to decrease costs through shared services and to eliminate duplicate efforts.
 Streamline business processes through the use of technology, including website enhancements, e-permits and expanded credit card processing.
 Evaluate community trends and consider associated facility and service needs.

 - Pursue Northwest Greenway.
-As development of northwest Plymouth progresses, continue acquisition of property and begin planning the Northwest Greenway and park system amenities, as directed by voter referendum.
+As development of northwest Plymouth progresses, continue planning and begin construction of the Northwest Greenway and park system amenities, as directed by voter referendum.

 - Continue Proactive Public Safety Initiatives.
 Continue proactive policing strategies using technology and collaboration to promote and enhance livability.
 Build on the successes of fire prevention and fire service programs for a safe community.